Azure/azure-sdk-for-java/sdk/eventgrid/azure-resourcemanager-eventgrid/src/main/samples/java/README.md

 For details on including this dependency in other build tools (Gradle, SBT, etc), refer [here](https://search.maven.org/artifact/com.azure/azure-core).

-## Sample Details
+## Sample details

 Azure event grid publish and consume sample is in 'sdk/eventgrid/azure-resourcemanager-eventgrid/src/main/samples/java/com/azure/resourcemanager/eventgrid/EventGridPublishAndConsumeExample.java', it has the `main()` function and can be run directly.

-The sample demonstrate following operations:
+The sample demonstrates following operations:

 1. Create a resource group.
 2. Create an event hub.